ecgalaxy/nodejs/README.md

 ECGALAXY team.

-note: This role is inspired to https://github.com/geerlingguy/ansible-role-nodejs.
+NOTE: This role is based on original work by [Jeff Geerling.](https://github.com/geerlingguy/ansible-role-nodejs.))